awsdocs/aws-storagegateway-user-guide/doc_source/backup-tsm.md

 **To restore data from an archived tape**

-1. Retrieve the archived tape from archive to a tape gateway\.
+1. Retrieve the archived tape from archive to a Tape Gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Restore the data by using the IBM Spectrum Protect backup software\.
 You do this by creating a recovery point, as you do when restoring data from physical tapes\.
-For instructions, see the [IBM Spectrum Protect Administrator's Guide](https://www.ibm.com/support/knowledgecenter/SSTG2D_7.1.0/com.ibm.itsm.srv.doc/b_srv_admin_guide_windows.pdf)\.
+For more information about configuring IBM Spectrum Protect, see [Overview of administration tasks](https://www.ibm.com/support/knowledgecenter/en/SSEQVQ_8.1.10/srv.admin/t_administer_solution.html) for IBM Spectrum Protect\.

 **Next Step**